 Get Selflessly, Shareably Social

 Social media marketing is much like baseball.
 While you are eager to score a home run, don’t stop hitting singles and bunting.
 Your Facebook page and your Twitter handle are not going to get a million followers overnight unless you have the wicked brilliance of Ellen Degeneres, so be prepared to build your follower base steadily.
-Here is way to grow effectively.
+Here is a way to grow effectively.

 Make an editorial calendar and stick to it religiously.
 The golden rule of social media marketing is 30-60-10.
-According to this rule, 30% of your content should be your own content, 60% curated content (from other writers and editors) and 10% promotional content.
+According to this rule, 30% of your content should be your own content, 60% curated content (from other writers and editors), and 10% promotional content.
 Depending on your patience and feedback from your followers, you may choose to alter this proportion.
 By following this routine, you will slowly build a fan base that will appreciate your content and also share your messages, subsequently spreading your brand within your target communities.

 Make friends with social and business influencers.
 Mention them, retweet them, like them and favorite them.
 Ask them to write for your blog or community.
 Keep them updated (without being intrusive) on how you are progressing.
 One day they will recognize you as a valuable resource for their followers and hopefully advocate you.
 This could possibly be your home run!